-Although the way to store knives on magnetic rack should seem like a no-brainer, it may actually create a lot of confusion to many people.
+Although the way to store knives on magnetic rack should seem like a no-brainer, it may actually create a lot of confusion to some people.

 In a wall-mounted knife rack, do the knives go blade pointing up or down?
-It may look like it doesn’t really matter, but does it?
-There are only so many ways to do this so it’s not rocket science but this is the best setup our boss Anna has found.
+At first it looks like it doesn’t really matter, but does it?
+There are only so many ways to do this so it’s not rocket science but this is the best setup we found.

-We tried many wall-mounted magnetic racks; stainless (a no-no), wooden (rustic, modern, classic) short to longer ones (we were able to find up to 50cm which is ~19”), and not being able to find the ideal one – we decided to commission designing and developing one by professionals from Japan and Europe.
-We didn’t save on materials – we asked for only the best wood and steel to be used.
-It felt that if we spend a few thousand on knives alone, buying something more premium to show them off on the wall is a must.
+We tried many wall-mounted non magnetic and magnetic racks.
+Those made out of steel, wooden ones (rustic, modern, classic) short to longer ones (we were able to find up to 50cm which is ~19”), but each time we found some flaws.
+Not being able to find the ideal one, we decided to design and build a prototype by professionals from Japan and Europe.
+We didn’t save on materials.
+We asked for only the best wood and steel to be used.
+We felt like if we can spend a few hundreds on a knife alone, we shouldn’t be cutting corners on storage accessories.
+We wanted something more premium to be sure, that the knives are safely mount and that the rack will last for years to come.
+We love the simplistic design and built.
+It passed the tests in many different situations.

 Learn more about kitchen organisation: Keep It Minimalistic: Maximise Kitchen Space By Organising Items

-How to place the knives on the magnetic knife rack?
+How to place the knives on the magnetic rack?

-She keeps the knives handle at the bottom (pointy end up the top).
-Reason being when you reach up there is no danger of rubbing your hand over an edge or into the point.
-If she grabs the second knife on the right, for instance, she’s still safe on either side as long as she goes for the handle, there is no blade exposed near the fingers.
+It’s an individual choice but if you ask our team at Japana Home – we prefer keep the knives handle at the bottom (pointy end up the top).
+Reason being, when you reach up there is no danger of rubbing your hand over an edge or into the point.
+If we grab the second knife on the right, for instance, we are still safe on either side as long as we go for the handle, there is no blade exposed near the fingers.

-Anna sticks her knives on the rack about midway up the blade and not so close to the handle to balance it nicely.
-You too want more weight of the knife below the rack as this prevents the knife from trying to spin from the weight of the knife.
+We stick our knives on the rack about midway up the blade, and not so close to the handle to balance it nicely.
+You want more weight of the knife below the rack, as this prevents the knife from trying to spin from the weight of the knife.

-She is right handed so for safety she has all her blade edges pointing to the left of the rack and she puts the longest blade on the left working back in size towards the right.
-The reason is that it minimised the amount of sharp edge exposed on the knife to the left of the one she may want to grab.
+Most of our team is right handed, so for safety she has all her blade edges pointing to the left of the rack.
+Most of us put the longest blade on the left working back in size towards the right.
+It minimises the amount of sharp edge exposed on the knife to the left of the one we may want to grab.

 As knives tend to hang down lower the longer they are so, in theory, you should hit the top of the handle of the knife you are after before you get near the edge of the blade on the knife to the right.